Karnataka Rights During Search and Seizure Laws (2026)

 What is this right?

-• Search of premises requires a warrant in most cases (BNSS s.
-185) — the magistrate issues a search warrant specifying the place and the items sought.
+- Premises need a warrant in most cases (BNSS s.
+185).
+The magistrate's warrant has to specify the place and the items being looked for.

-• Search of a person (stop and search): A police officer may search a person without a warrant if they have reasonable grounds to believe the person is carrying stolen goods or prohibited items (BNSS s.
+- Stop-and-search of a person is permitted on reasonable grounds to believe stolen goods or prohibited items are being carried (BNSS s.
 183).

-• Search of women: A woman may only be searched by another woman, with strict regard to decency (BNSS s.
+- Searches of women may only be carried out by another woman, with strict regard to decency (BNSS s.
 183(3)).

-• A list of seized items (Panchnama/Mahazar) must be prepared and a copy given to the person from whose custody items are seized.
+- A Panchnama (seizure list) must be drawn up and a copy handed to the person from whose custody things are taken.

 When does it apply?

-• Police arrive at your home or business premises with or without a search warrant.
+- Police are at your home or business with — or without — a warrant.

-• You are stopped on the street and asked to be searched.
+- You have been stopped on the street and they want to search you.

-• Police seize items from your premises or person.
+- Police are taking away items from your premises or person.

 What to Do If Police in India Search Your Home or Seize Your Property

-• Insist on the presence of two independent witnesses (panch witnesses) before any search of premises begins.
+- Insist on two independent panch witnesses from the area before the search of premises starts.

-• Do not physically obstruct a lawful search — note objections verbally for the record and raise them in court later.
+- Don't physically block a lawful search — note your objections out loud for the record and raise them in court later.

-• If your premises are searched without a warrant and without an emergency justification, challenge the admissibility of the evidence in court and file a complaint with the District Superintendent of Police or the Human Rights Commission.
+- If a warrantless search has no emergency justification, challenge the evidence in court and file a complaint with the District Superintendent of Police or the State Human Rights Commission.

 What should you NOT do?

-• Do not physically resist a search with a valid warrant — you can challenge its legality in court after the fact.
+- Don't physically resist a search backed by a valid warrant.
+Fight its legality in court — not at the door.

-• Do not consent to a warrantless search of your private dwelling without understanding that consent can waive your legal protections.
+- Don't consent to a warrantless entry without understanding that consent waives a lot of your protections.

 How Karnataka differs from central law